Sinusitis Treatment: Balloon Sinuplasty

 An ENT physician will use balloon sinuplasty devices to open the blockage that is preventing the sinus drainage.

 Balloon sinuplasty technology is used by qualified ENT physicians and involves the use of small balloons to open blocked sinuses; this approach is similar to the usage of balloons to open blocked arteries in modern angioplasty.
-We are now performing this in-office surgical procedure using nitrous oxide (commonly known as laughing gas) inhalation.
-Nitrous oxide significantly improves patient satisfaction by reducing anxiety and discomfort.
-In addition, the effects are gone within minutes and patients can drive home unattended.
+The effects are gone within minutes and patients can drive home unattended.
 Start breathing better today and give us a call to set-up a consultation.

 Safe and Effective